anarchy-ai/LLM-VM/README.md

 ### Bounty

 Some tickets we'll pay you for closing!
 Look at the ticket labels to see how much the bounty is.
-Note we can't guarantee that if you close a ticket we can pay you (only if you are from a non-US sanctioned country), and it is up to you to reach out and provide bank details.
+To get started, [join the discord and read the guide](https://discord.com/channels/1075227138766147656/1147542772824408074)

 ## 🙏 Acknowledgements 🙏